ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/js.md

 #### Connection pool (Node.js only)

-To avoid the overhead of establishing a connection on every request, the client creates a pool of connections to ClickHouse to reuse, utilizing Keep-Alive mechanism.
+To avoid the overhead of establishing a connection on every request, the client creates a pool of connections to ClickHouse to reuse, utilizing a Keep-Alive mechanism.
 By default, Keep-Alive is enabled, and the size of connection pool is set to `10`, but you can change it with `max_open_connections` [configuration option](./js.md#configuration).

 There is no guarantee the same connection in a pool will be used for subsequent queries unless the user sets `max_open_connections: 1`.
 This is rarely needed but may be required for cases where users are using temporary tables.